akanjiolaniyi/Lendsqr-API-Testing/README.md

 - Ensure that the API endpoints and test data used in the scripts are correct and updated.
 - If there are environment-specific configurations, update the tests accordingly.

- Contribution

-Feel free to fork this repository, make changes, and submit pull requests.